HAJEKEL/HAJEKEL/README.md

 Thanks for stopping by my GitHub profile!
 I'm always happy to connect with other robotics and AI enthusiasts, so don't hesitate to reach out.

+## Mantra
+1. Make requirements less dumb, i.e, reduce to the "one" purpose
+2. Delete everything in the system that is not absolutely needed
+3. Re-add what is still needed.
+If you don't have anything to re-add you did not delete enough.
+4. Speed it up, make more efficient
+5. Automate